saimasharleen/Book-Data-Generator/README.md

 Here's why we created four types of dataset here:
 * A relational table populated with tuples.
 The table is expressed as a CSV file, where each row is a tuple, and the first row contains the names of the fields (attributes).
 You can assume that there are no NULL values.
 All the fields of all the tuples have a value.
 * A user set.
-The set of users is nothing more than a set of ids.
-This is provided as a file, one user id per line.
-The file may be empty.
+A user set was then built.
+The collection of users consists of merely an array of ids.
+This data is provided in a file format, with one user ID per line.
 * A query set, which is a set of queries that have been posed in the past.
 Each query has a unique query id and its definition (i.e., the set of conditions).
 The query set is expressed as a CSV file where each line contains the conditions attribute=value separated by comma.
 The first element of each row is a query id.
 For example, a row in the query set is:
 Q1821, author=John, genre=fantasy
-* A utility matrix User-Query that has for certain combinations of user and query, a value from 1 to 100  indicating how happy that user is with the answer set of that query.
-This is provided also as a CSV file, where the first row contains a list of query ids separated by comma.
-Any other row starts with a userId, followed by a set of comma separated fields (as many as the number of query names of the first row).
-These fields could be empty or have a value between 0 and 100.
-For example, the first row can be: q1, q4, q625, q81671 and an example of one of the following rows user36182, 3,,88,3
+* A utility matrix User-Query that has for certain combinations of user and query, the User-Query utility matrix contains, for each combination of user and query, a value between 1 and 100 that represents the user's level of satisfaction with the result set for that query.
+This is also offered as a CSV file, with the first row including a list of query ids separated by commas.
+Each alternate row begins with a userId, then a sequence of fields separated by commas (as many as the number of query names of the first row).
+These fields may be left empty or populated with numbers between 1 and 100.
+We created this file with 20% missing value.
-Note that the example above has one value missing (the one for the q4 (see the two consecutive commas)

 ### Built With